NHSDigital/healthcare-worker-api/README.md

 ### Terraform

+TODO: Talk about pre-requisites to install: proxygen-cli and yq?

 The `infrastructure` directory contains everything needed to define an HCW AWS environment.
 Generally these changes should be deployed out through our GitHub pipelines, but sometimes you may need to test / build / deploy locally.
 This section guides through how to do that.